 Apart from adding bling and pop to your ride, wraps and custom powder coating also help your sled to shed snow.
 This can add up to a huge weight savings on those super deep pow days.
 Wraps also help to preserve your stock plastic—so when it comes time for resale, your sled looks as good as new.

-Handlebar risers became popular about four years ago.
+Handlebar risers became popular over a decade ago.
 Most figured that the higher you go, the more leverage you would have.
 While it is nice to have a sled customized for your particular height, some have taken it a bit too far.

 Renowned backcountry rider and Ski-Doo ambassador Bret Rasmussen is a firm believer in the idea that a lower bar creates more control and leverage, especially on a steep slope.
 When you go to lay your sled over onto a sidehill position, if your bars are already too high, it leaves you nowhere to go, thus impairing your ability to get your sled on edge.